 Another reason this is my focus is because Facebook ads aren’t the end of the game for me.
 My primary goal with ads is to drive traffic and build my email list.
 My email list then does the bulk of the heavy lifting with selling.

 Enough talking.
 Here’s a 1,000-foot view of my 15 Facebook ad campaigns…

 In the grid above, I break this up by goal.
 The top group is driving traffic, the middle group is building my email list, and the bottom group is selling product.

-Don’t be distracted by campaign objectives.
+Don’t be distracted by The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery..
 I use the “Reach” objective to sell sometimes because I want to reach everyone within a very small, relevant audience (like those who registered for a specific webinar during the past 14 days).

 In the grid, I give you the basics regarding the following:

 - Campaign objective

 - Excluded audience